ktekinay/M_Crypto/README.md

 An encryption library for Xojo that implements Blowfish and AES encryption and Bcrypt hash module, translated from C libraries (included as Xcode projects).

-## Important Changes From Blowish_MTC Project
+## Important Changes From Blowfish\_MTC Project

 This project was originally released as Blowfish\_MTC and included the BLowfish\_MTC class and Bcrypt module.
-These have been rolled into the current project with some important changes that may affect existing projects.
+These have been rolled into M_Crypto with some important changes that may affect existing projects.

 - Padding.PKSC5 has been renamed PKCS and is now the default for Blowfish\_MTC.
 - Padding.NullPadding has been renamed NullsWithCount (no longer the default for Blowfish\_MTC).
+- `Encrypt` and `Decrypt` used to take an optional parameter for vector.
+Now you must use `SetInitialVector` or `ResetInitialVector`.
 - Padding.NullsOnly has been added.
 - `Bcrypt\_MTC.Bcrypt` has been deprecated in favor of `Bcrypt\_MTC.Hash`.